shari-ar/MarketPulseAI/docs/architecture.md

 - **Local execution:** Analysis worker loads TensorFlow.js assets locally, normalizes inputs, and batches inference to stay responsive.
 - **Triggers:** Run after a successful full crawl or at the 07:00 cutoff with partial data so the table is ready by market open.
 - **Ranking and hydration:** Scores determine ordering; the popup hydrates rows from cached snapshots and highlights the top five symbols by default.
+Ordering uses `predictedSwingProbability`, with `predictedSwingPercent` shown alongside to indicate expected move size.
 - **Progress and integrity:** A modal blocks duplicate runs and reports status; invalid or missing fields are rejected, and `analysisCache` timestamps prevent redundant computation.

 ## Diagnostics